TheBornTurtle/ludoviko.xyz/posts/young-royals-s1.md

 I've seen a theory that suggests that the next season will pick up a few years down the line and that Simon and Wilhelm will see each other after a long break apart after a coverup relationship that is forced upon Wilhelm by the Queen.
 I sincerely hope that this isn't were the writers take the programme, although I am expecting that the Queen will try to introduce the idea of a fake relationship but Wilhelm decline because he doesn't want to hide himself and who he loves from the world.

 ## Final words
 I'm hoping that there will be many more final words on Young Royals in the future, however until then this is it.
 Thanks so much for reading through my ramble and I hope that if you read it all it gives you th impulse to watch (or rewatch) the programme soon.
 I'll probably be rewatching the series a few more times until the next season comes out.
 I'm hoping that I can convince some family members into watching it as well, including my mum.
+I want to add that all of the actors are very talented, especially since some of the scenes are improvised which happen to be my favourite scenes.
+The writers have done a fabulous job with the series and all of the team involved deserve all the love that they can get.
+I think my favourite scene is the fish tank scene followed by the field scene that the opening quote is from.

 Until the next time!